 Kenyon will celebrate alumni authors in a reunion year whose books have been published in the last five years and who will be attending Reunion.
-Alumni books will be on display in the Kenyon College Bookstore, and a reception will be held in the authors’ honor on Saturday afternoon, May 27, at 2 p.m. on the Ransom Hall front lawn near Middle Path.
+Alumni books will be on display in the Kenyon College Bookstore, and a reception will be held in the authors’ honor on Saturday afternoon, May 26, at 2 p.m. on the Ransom Hall front lawn near Middle Path.
 (Rain site is the Norton Room, Ransom Hall.)

-Note to authors: If you plan to attend Reunion Weekend and have written a book published in the last five years and would like to participate, please Angus MacDonell, email@example.com, at the College bookstore by
+Note to authors: If you plan to attend Reunion Weekend and have written a book published in the last five years and would like to participate, please Mark Tuel at firstname.lastname@example.org at the College bookstore by

-Join your fellow alumni for a family-style luncheon on Saturday, May 27, in the Great Hall.
+Join your fellow alumni for a family-style luncheon on Saturday, May 26, in the Great Hall.
 Our menu will feature fresh local foods prepared by the chefs of AVI.
 The lunch program will include the announcement of the winner of the Gregg Cup, Kenyon's highest alumni honor, recognizing a graduate who exemplifies outstanding service to the College.
 We will also celebrate our 50th reunion class, and present all of the traditional alumni and class awards.
 The luncheon is $13 per adult; $7 per child and is open to everyone attending reunion, however not suggested for children.

 Photographs of award winners will be taken immediately following the luncheon in Peirce.

 Two exhibitions are on display at the Gund Gallery.
 Exhibitions and programs are sponsored, in part, by the Gund Gallery Board of Directors and the Ohio Arts Council.